Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Notation and Preliminaries

-Throughout this paper, $G=G(k)$ will denote an exceptional finite group of Lie type defined over $k$, a field of characteristic $p\geq 2$.
-More specifically, let $\b G$ be a simple, simply connected algebraic group of exceptional type, equipped with a Frobenius endomorphism $\sigma$ and set $G=\b G^\sigma$.
+Throughout this paper, $p\geq 2$ is a prime number, $q$ is a power of $p$, and $G=G(q)$ denotes an exceptional finite group of Lie type defined over $\F_q$.
+More specifically, let $\bG$ be a simple, simply connected algebraic group of exceptional type over the algebraic closure $k$ of $\F_p$, equipped with a Frobenius endomorphism $\sigma$, and set $G=\bG^\sigma$.
 The precise types of $G$ that we are interested in are those exceptional groups whose maximal subgroups are not yet known, i.e., $F_4(q)$, $E_6(q)$, ${}^2\!E_6(q)$, $E_7(q)$ and $E_8(q)$, although we do not do much in the case of $E_8(q)$, and often will exclude it from consideration.

-Notice that we consider the simply connected version of $G$, so $E_7(k)$ possesses a centre when $p$ is odd.
+Notice that we consider the simply connected versions of $\bG$ and $G$, so $E_7(q)$ possesses a centre when $p$ is odd, and $E_6(q)$ does for $3\mid (q-1)$.
 We want the simply connected versions in order to work with the minimal module and the adjoint module simultaneously.
-Where this is particularly important we will remind the reader, for example when considering $\PSL_2(p^a)$ embedded in the simple group of type $E_7$, where in $E_7(k)$ we can embed either $\SL_2(p^a)$ in $E_7(k)$ with the centres coinciding or $2\times \PSL_2(p^a)$ into $E_7(k)$ with the centres coinciding, representing the two possible preimages of a copy of $\PSL_2(p^a)$ in the simple group.
+Where this is particularly important we will remind the reader, for example when considering $\PSL_2(p^a)$ embedded in the simple group of type $E_7$, where we can embed either $\SL_2(p^a)$ in $E_7$ with the centres coinciding or $2\times \PSL_2(p^a)$ into $E_7$ with the centres coinciding, representing the two possible preimages of a copy of $\PSL_2(p^a)$ in the simple group.
 If $G$ possesses a graph automorphism of order $2$, denote this by $\tau$; we will remind the reader of this notation when we use it.